12 Behaviors Common In Adult Victims Of Childhood Emotional Abuse

 Have you ever wondered why you act a certain way?

 You may find it hard to make new friends, or trust in relationships.
 Maybe you’re prone to outbursts of anger in response to the tiniest things, or, perhaps you tend to completely avoid confrontation and fights at all costs, holding all of your feelings inside until you feel like you’re going to burst?

 Chances are it’s learned behavior in response to the way you were raised.
-The experiences we have as children can directly influence almost every aspect of their adult lives, from interpersonal relationships to their own sense of self, and nowhere is that more obvious than in people who have been victims of childhood emotional abuse.
+The experiences we have as children can directly influence almost every aspect of our adult lives, from interpersonal relationships to our own sense of self, and nowhere is that more obvious than in people who have been victims of childhood emotional abuse.

 “Emotional and verbal abuse can take a variety of forms.
 It can include name calling and saying hateful things.
 It can include constant comparisons between siblings, or calling a child “stupid,” or “fat” or “ugly” or “a loser.”
 It can be mocking or holding a child up to shame, embarrassing her in front of her friends or even strangers.
 It can also include abandonment or threat of abandonment,” explains Kathleen Kendall-Tackett, from the Family Research Laboratory at the University of New Hampshire.

 “Past abuse can influence your ability to trust others, make friends, and have relationships that are not exploitive.
 Adult survivors are often isolated and are less satisfied with their relationships than adults who were never abused.”